dimgeorgiev1976/scripts/README.md

 # Arguments
 A bonus parameter that is available to functions when they are invoked is the arguments array.
 It gives the function access to all of the arguments that were supplied with the invocation, including excess arguments that were not assigned to parameters.
-This makes it possible to write functions that take an unspecified number of parameters: arguments is not really an array.
+This makes it possible to write functions that take an unspecified number of parameters.

+Arguments is not really an array.
 It is an array-like object. arguments has a length property, but it lacks all of the array methods

 # Return
 The return statement can be used to cause the function to return early.
 When return is